 In the NEET exam, you have to answer 180 questions (out of 200) in 3 hours and 20 minutes, keeping in mind that 1 mark will be deducted for each wrong answer.
 So along with a good speed to solve questions, it’s important that you maintain accuracy in the exam.
-Reducing negative marks is also one of the key objectives in order to crack JEE and NEET exams.
+Improving speed and accuracy is the key objective in order to crack JEE Main and NEET exams.

-Tips to improve speed with accuracy and reduce negative marks in JEE/ NEET.
+Tips to improve speed and accuracy in JEE/ NEET :

 1. Stick to your exam strategy